Welcome to National Service Dog Eye Examination Month!

 What are service dogs?
 Service dogs are canines specifically trained to help people with disabilities in performing everyday activities.
-People with hearing and visual impairments, mental disorders, mobility impairments, or other diseases enjoy the great benefits from these service dogs.
+People with hearing and visual impairments, mental disorders, mobility impairments, or other diseases enjoy the great benefits of these service dogs.
 This is the exact reason why National Service Dog Eye Examination month came into existence – to ensure the carers are taken care of.

 The most common dog breeds used by trainers and breeders are German Shepherds, Golden Retrievers, and Labrador Retrievers, but any other dog of a different breed can become a service dog with proper training.

 The first service dogs were German Shepherds trained to assist soldiers during the First World War.
 Nowadays, the training starts when the puppies are only a few weeks old and can last up to a couple of months, or even years.
 Every service dog is intentionally trained to perform tasks that are important for the service it will provide and the person’s needs it will address.

 People owning service dogs enjoy a couple of forms of tax relief.
 This is applicable to a person with a certain form of physical disability who decides to buy, train and maintain a service animal.
 Expenses for food, veterinary care, and grooming are lower as well.

 The ACVO (American College of Veterinary Ophthalmologists) initiated a national event starting in May 2008 that offers free eye screening examinations for service dogs performed by certified veterinary ophthalmologists in North America.